ikoenigsknecht/herpin/README.md

 savings, etc.

 The app was never 100% complete and is currently in a semi-working state as changes have been made since the class.

+DISCLAIMER: Currently this application only works 100% in the Iphone 4S simulator.